 Learners under 19 don't have to pay any tuition, registration or exam fees.
-If students are over 19 and have an EHC plan or LDA, they will be unlikely to pay fees.
+If students are over 19 and have an EHC plan, they will be unlikely to pay fees.
 But there may be costs involved with your learning for things like equipment (books, materials, uniform or specialist equipment), travel, and educational trips.

 The Access to Work scheme can provide funding to pay for any specialist equipment, and help with costs in the workplace.
 There are also a few different schemes to support students who may struggle to meet the costs of learning or training, including the 16-19 bursary.

 For details on the funding available for post 16 learning, you can download the guide to Post 16 SEND information, advice and guidance

 You can also have a look at our handy financial fact sheet under the finance advice section.

 What support will there be for me?